Planting Fruit and Nut trees in Austin

 Consistent watering is the key to success for any newly planted tree.
 New trees really do need 15-20 gallons of water every week for the first 2 years.
 Even native trees or trees billed as drought tolerant.

-Below is a list of fruit and nut trees that can thrive in Austin.
-Ask us which variety would
+Below is a list of fruit and nut trees that can thrive in Austin, and don't hesitate to ask us which variety would work best for your home.

-Apple, Black Walnut, Che, Escarpment Black Cherry, Fig, Grape, Japanese Persimmon, Jujube, Kumquat, Loquat, Mexican Plum, Mulberry, Pawpaw, Peach, Pear, Pecan, Plum, Pomegranate, Prickly Pear Cactus (although technically not a tree, these cacti can get huge and provide nopal and prickly pears), Texas Persimmon
+Apple, Black Walnut, Che, Escarpment Black Cherry, Fig, Grape, Japanese Persimmon, Jujube, Kumquat, Loquat, Mexican Plum, Mulberry, Pawpaw, Peach, Pear, Pecan, Plum, Pomegranate, and Texas Persimmon.

 The information in this article follows the City of Austin and Tree Folks guidelines to ensure the best outcome for the tree and the community.
 If you want to get more involved in urban forestry here in Austin, you should get in touch with Tree Folks.
 Tree Folks is an Austin non-profit that is responsible for mobilizing thousands of central Texans to plant over 2.8 million trees.